Komoldin/MidTerm_back/README.md

 Library Management System is a simple management system for monitoring and controlling transactions in a library.
 The main objectives of this project is to:

---Access and update details of the authors
+-Access and update details of the authors

---Access and update details of the books
+-Access and update details of the books

---Issue and Return a book
+-Issue and Return a book

---Add new books
+-Add new books

---Add new authors
+-Add new authors

 # Youtube Link
 https://youtu.be/KRrwp5Y01ks